symphco/engineering-standards/standards/apis_backend_db_naming_standards.md

 - **Database Tables** should be named in plural form and in snake_case (lowercase with underscores separating words).
 For example, a table for users would be 'users', and a table for user roles would be 'user_roles'.

 - **Database Columns** should be named in snake_case, which is all lowercase with underscores between words.
-For example, if you have a column for user email, it should be named 'user_email'.
+For example, if you have a column for user's email address, it should be named 'email_address'.

 In SQL, this would look like: